scipag/HardeningKitty/README.md

 # HardeningKitty

-This is the stable version of Hardening Kitty from the [Windows Hardening Project by Michael Schneider](https://github.com/0x6d69636b/windows_hardening).
+This is the stable version of _HardeningKitty_ from the [Windows Hardening Project by Michael Schneider](https://github.com/0x6d69636b/windows_hardening).
+The stable version of _HardeningKitty_ is signed with the code signing certificate of _scip AG_.

 _HardeningKitty_ supports hardening of a Windows system.
 The configuration of the system is retrieved and assessed using a finding list.
 In addition, the system can be hardened according to predefined values. _HardeningKitty_ reads settings from the registry and uses other modules to read configurations outside the registry.